 - Materials (printed from Pearson Access at the school) - Student testing tickets and Seal Codes - Materials (shipped by vendor): - TAMs - School-supplied materials for in-school testing - Wooden No. 2 pencils with eraser(s) - Blank scratch paper - Test Administrators must supply at least one sheet of unused scratch paper (blank, lined, or graph) for each student.
 Students can request more scratch paper during the Section, if needed. - If graph paper is used during instruction, it is recommended that schools provide graph paper as scratch paper for mathematics Sections. - Test Administrators are responsible for collecting all used scratch paper to be securely destroyed.
-Schools may reuse unused scratch paper (only if paper is completely blank). - Calculators (See Calculator Section) - Mathematics Tools (see Mathematics Tools for Administration section for more information) - Mathematics reference sheets and Social Studies 8 rubrics may be printed locally, but schools are highly encouraged to use the online copy as an Exhibit in TestNav. - Testing devices that meet the minimum technology specifications set forth by Pearson - Headphones (see Headphones section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, see Section 6.2.) - Timing device such as a clock or watch, to keep track of time during testing (if one is not clearly visible within the testing room) - "Testing Please Do Not Disturb" sign to post on the doors of the testing rooms (a copy of the sign is available in the TAMs) - Computer or device for Test Administrators if they are managing test Sessions
+Schools may reuse unused scratch paper (only if paper is completely blank). - Calculators (See Calculator Section) - Mathematics Tools (see Mathematics Tools for Administration section for more information) - Mathematics reference sheets may be printed locally, but schools are highly encouraged to use the online copy available as an Exhibit in TestNav. - Testing devices that meet the minimum technology specifications set forth by Pearson - Headphones (see Headphones section for more information) - Materials necessary for the administration of accommodations or accessibility features (For a full list of materials included in accommodated kits, see Section 6.2.) - Timing device such as a clock or watch, to keep track of time during testing even if students view a countdown timer connected to the Internet - "Testing Please Do Not Disturb" sign to post on the doors of the testing rooms (a copy of the sign is available in the TAMs) - Computer or device for Test Administrators if they are managing test Sessions